 With an active music scene and big events like Austin City Limits, Austin is one of the most popular cities in Texas, if not the most popular!

-We live just a few miles outside Austin, and with kids always looking for something fun to do, we've spent a lot of time at Austin's attractions!
+We live just a few miles outside Austin, I’m happy to say.
+With kids always looking for something fun to do, we’ve spent a lot of time at Austin’s attractions!

 As I mentioned, we live a few miles outside Austin and have often taken our kids to Austin for some fun.
 So, I’ll start with our favorite family-oriented things to do in Austin Texas…

 Zilker Park is a very cool place to visit.
 It is a large park next to Laby Bird Lake (formerly known as Town Lake).

 It has many fun activities for families, including the Barton Springs Pool that I talk about below, the Zilker Park train ride, a playground for the little ones, and canoe rentals.

 The Zilker Botanical Gardens are worth a visit too, and it’s free.
 Zilker Park is also the location of the famous Austin City Limits music festival.